ChinmayMittal/Maze-Game/README.md

 4. SDL_mixer
 ```
-sudo apt-get intstall libsdl2-ttf-dev
+sudo apt-get intstall libsdl2-mixer-dev
 ```

-clone our repository on your system using the following command
+Clone our repository on your system using the following command

 ```
 git clone https://github.com/ChinmayMittal/Maze-Game.git